MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 ## Power Automate features in [!INCLUDE[prod_short](includes/prod_short.md)]

 You can explore all Power Automate flows currently available to you by signing in to [Power Automate](https://powerautomate.com) and selecting **My flows** from the navigation bar on the left.
 Here you'll find any flows you have already created yourself and flows shared with you by an admin or coworker.

+- Instant flows are also made available from inside [!INCLUDE [prod_short](includes/prod_short.md)] from various pages.
+You can run them from most list, card, and document pages by selecting them from the **Automate** group in the action bar.
+Learn more in the sections that follow.

-These flows are also made available from inside [!INCLUDE [prod_short](includes/prod_short.md)] from various pages.
-With automated flows in [!INCLUDE[prod_short](includes/prod_short.md)], there's nothing for you to do, unless to want to change them or turn them off.
+- With automated flows in [!INCLUDE[prod_short](includes/prod_short.md)], there's nothing for you to do, unless to want to change them or turn them off.
 Otherwise, they'll just work when triggered.
-As for instant flows on [!INCLUDE[prod_short](includes/prod_short.md)] data, you can run them from most list, card, and document pages by selecting them from the **Automate** item in the action.
-Learn more in the sections that follow.
+As for instant flows on [!INCLUDE[prod_short](includes/prod_short.md)] data,

 <!--